ihc4bc/projectpage_amirakbarnejad/index.md

 Since GP is a white-box model, the obtained GPs can provide insights about the underlying decision mechanisms of the given neural network.
 Our method called GPEX showed promissing results and was published in NeurIPS 2023 conference [2].

-# The Initial Prediction Problem
+# Sec 2.
+The Initial Prediction Problem
 OncotypeDX test is a genomic assay for specific cohorts of breast cancer patients.
 The output of the assay is a number between 0 and 100 for each patient, and in this article we refer to it as recurrence score.